beffyd/gardening-project/README.md

 On these pages the features are:
 - a navigation bar
+- images that display the companies services
 - social media links that are accessible by clicking the relevant icons
 - a form to submit details for money off services
+- a map with location of the company

 ## **The home page**